aimatus/udacity-nanodegree-baking-app/README.md

 must be included in all works derived from this project.

-This project will continue to evolve, but Udacity's Nanodegree snapshot should be available in a project branch called: `udacity-nanodegree-popular-movies`
+This project will continue to evolve, but Udacity's Nanodegree snapshot should be available in a project branch called: `udacity-nanodegree-baking-app`

 ## **LICENSE**